Explore our cybersecurity resource library, including case studies, whitepapers, best practices and expert thought leadership.Learn More >

-The European Union’s (EU) General Data Protection Regulation (GDPR) goes into effect on May 25, 2018.
+The European Union’s (EU) General Data Protection Regulation (GDPR) went into effect on May 25, 2018.
 The regulation is specific to the protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 The regulation applies to any organization doing business in the EU or that processes personal data originating in the EU, be it data of residents or visitors.

 The GDPR has made profound changes to the understanding of privacy, data protection and personal data in the EU and has wide-ranging effects on anyone processing personal data of data subjects of the EU.
 A data subject is defined as a person whose personal data is being captured and processed.
 If your organization captures just one record of an EU data subject, this regulation applies to you.

 GDPR also changes the way that these laws are enforced and brings potential penalties that are significant in nature.
 Penalties for failing to comply with the articles of GDPR may subject the organization to fines up to €20m or 4% of the organization’s total global revenue, whichever is greater.

 Schneider Downs provides multiple solutions to help our clients achieve and maintain compliance with GDPR:

 You should make sure that decision-makers and key people in your organization are aware that regulations are changing.
 They need to appreciate the impact that these changes are likely to have on your organization.
 In addition, line-level and larger scale training may be necessary for certain personnel within your organization who handle personal data on a regular basis.